Kitty (1945 film): Production

-The film was based on a novel by Rosamond Marshall.
+The film was based on the 1943 novel Kitty by American Rosamond Marshall.
 Film rights were bought by Paramount prior to the novel's publication for a reported $50,000.

 In October 1943, Paramount announced they would make the film with Paulette Goddard and Ray Milland, with Karl Turnberg and Darrell Ware to write and produce.
 The novel was published that month.

 The New York Times described the released film as being "robust entertainment".
 By January 1946, the book had sold almost 900,000 copies.

 In the original novel, Kitty was a prostitute.
 The Breen Office, who handled censorship at the time, ruled if this was to be kept in the film version, Kitty would have to die at the end for punishment.
 The story was changed so Kitty was a pickpocket.

 In March 1944, Mitchell Leisen was announced as the director and Cecil Kellaway was cast as Gainsborough.

 Director Leisen worked very hard with the set and costume designers to create a historically correct picture of 18th-century England.
 The California portrait painter Theodore Lukits served as technical adviser for the film's artistic scenes and painted the portrait of Kitty that is seen in the film.
 Lukits knew Ray Milland because he had painted his wife's portrait in 1942.

 Goddard was coached in her cockney accent by Connie Lupino, mother of Ida Lupino.

 In May 1944, before filming began, Goddard signed a new contract with Paramount to make two films a year over seven years.

 Filming started in May 1944.
 Leisen reportedly spent over $25,000 on recreations of Gainsborough portraits.
 Goddard made the film after returning from entertaining the troops in India and Burma.
 Milland made it immediately prior to The Lost Weekend.

 The ending of the film was re-shot in December 1944.